The Last Time—Another S.B. Middlebrook Short Story

 He looked at his notepad and saw he’d written the name “Dee Warren” over one paragraph of interview notes.

 “Actually,” she said.
-“My nickname’s Dee, but my name is Darlene.”
+“My nickname is Dee, but my name is Darlene.”

 "Dar" had been one of the last things Jenny said to him.
 “Yes,” he said, “I remember you, Miss Warren.”

-“I’m glad I caught you,” she said.
-“Because I've learned something I have to tell ya.
+“I’m glad I caught you."
+She adjusted her apron.
+"I'm sorry.
+I'm getting ready for my shift, but I've learned something I have to tell ya.
 One of the girls that used to work here?
 She left weeks ago, right before . . . well, you know.
-Anyway, I stopped by her new job to see her tonight, and I told her how you had this place all staked out.
-That’s when she told me . . . she thinks she might have seen the guy.”
+Anyway, I stopped by her new job to see her tonight, and I told her how you had this place all staked out and everything.
+That’s when she told me she thinks she might have seen the guy.”

 The other bar was in one of the nicest hotels in Tupelo.
 When the Chief got there, Rebecca, “Becky” Avery was waiting for him.